Abadrausar/Rubble-/other/Rubble Readme.txt

 Blast is too... narrow.
 It allows you to do all kinds of stuff but is too hard (for me) to extend.
 Basically I just wanted something that allowed me to do most of the things I could do with Blast, but with less fuss.

 Of course if you know Perl and don't want to learn Raptor (Rubble's scripting language) you will be in the same situation I was in with Blast, just in reverse ;)

+I have put a huge amount of effort into making Rubble as flexible and powerful as possible, so newer features like tweak scripts and the new addon loader make Blast look like a toy, a cool, powerful toy, but a toy nonetheless.

+Blast is still a good utility, but if you don't mind learning a new scripting language Rubble is far more powerful.

 ==============================================
 Install: